sdcondon/GLHDN/README.md

-# .NET Open GL Helpers
+# Open GL Helpers for .NET

-Hobbyist mucking about with [OpenGL.Net]().
+Hobbyist mucking about with [OpenGL.Net](https://github.com/luca-piccioni/OpenGL.Net).

 * Core: A few low-level classes that wrap around the static API classes presented by OpenGL.Net (OpenGL.Net - the source at least - does include some higher-level classes, but they aren't really to my taste)
-* ReactiveBuffers: Building on top of core, some logic for managing buffers via Reactive Extensions.
+* ReactiveBuffers: Building on top of core, some logic for managing buffers via [Reactive Extensions](http://reactivex.io/).
 * Views: Building on top of Core and ReactiveBuffers, a simple-to-the-point-of-naivety rendering engine.